grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

 1. Infrastructure biased toward ASCII for historical reasons
 2. Compilers expected to make use of new versions of Unicode
 3. Syntax depends on how characters are defined by Unicode consortium.
-4. This choice makes Unix no longer completely Text/Binary agnostic. (small price for UTF-8)
+4. This choice makes Unix no longer completely Text/Binary agnostic, a small price tp pay for UTF-8 compatibility.

 ### Lexical Program Structure
 1. See page 8 of 2010 standard for gory details.